Money eBook for understanding personal finance and investments.

 Free Business Owner Calculators

 Managing the Financial Services Industry...
-Instead of Letting it Manage You
+Instead of Letting It Manage You

 Plus much more.

 For investors, the main focus is shedding light on industry-wide problems that have no feasible solutions, which makes it worthwhile to take control and manage your own money.
-Then it teaches you how to invest yourself, more efficiently than the pros, so you can realize better returns with less risk.
-If you still don't want to do that, then it teaches you how to shop wisely for financial advisors.

 It will also enlighten both investors and financial advisors on the mysteries of the financial services, financial planning, estate planning, insurance, banking, brokerage, and investment industries.

-Information about the comprehensive Money eBook.
+About the comprehensive Money eBook.

-It's critical in life to see through the hype and (corporate) spin, so you can tell what things really are, and what things really are not.
-The financial sector of the U.S. economy holds the all-time record of obfuscating, misleading, omitting, and spinning about what things in the Real World are; and then lying about what things are not.
-Then there's the blatant cheating, stealing, hiding fees expenses and other charges; and getting rich from all of the "conflicts of interest."
+The financial sector of the U.S. economy (AKA the industry) holds by far the all-time record of tricking, trapping, and spinning about what things in the Real World really are; and then lying, obfuscating, misleading, and omitting about what things really are not.
+Then there's the blatant cheating, stealing, hiding fees / expenses / charges; and in general - getting rich from all of these "conflicts of interests" - all at your expense.

-Information about the comprehensive Money eBook.
+Read the comprehensive Money eBook.

 Ancient Financial Myths Exposed and Explained: